 When Jenni set out to freeze her eggs, she discovered that the quantity and quality of them was far less than she expected for her age.

 Abby never expected to have problems getting pregnant.
-Watch to see her journey, plus her message to other women struggling with fertility issues.
+Watch her journey, plus her message to others struggling with fertility issues.

 How she manages health and wealth.